Powerlevel9k/powerlevel9k/README.md

 | `joined` | This causes the current segment to be joined with the previous one.
 So no segment separator will be printed between the two segments. |
 | `custom` | Use this tag, if you want to add the output of an arbitrary command as [Custom Segment](#custom_segments). |

+Caveat: All double colons will be interpreted as tags, so if your original segment name contains `::`, that would probably not work.

 #### Available Prompt Segments
 The segments that are currently available are: